One of the new buzzwords people use when talking about energy-efficient homes is air sealing.

 Apparently, it’s essential if you want your home to be energy-efficient.
 But what is it?

 Air sealing is finding and systematically sealing all the places throughout your home that leak air.
 A blower door audit can help you find the air leaks in your home, which can be fixed with a caulk gun, spray foam, and other common tools, saving you around 15% on your HVAC bills.

 All homes leak.
 Like water coming through a hole in your roof, air leaks through gaps and holes throughout the structure of your house and all its components.
-But unlike the roof leak, you’re usually not aware of air leakage.
+But unlike the roof leak, you’re often unaware of air leakage.

 Maybe you can feel a draft in a room; this could be due to air leakage.
 Perhaps one room stays colder (in winter) or warmer (in summer) than others.
 Air leakage could cause or contribute to this.

 An example used sometimes is comparing air gaps in a home to a leaky ship.
-You can bail out all the water constantly, but if it keep filling up through all the holes, it’ll never stay upright.
-This is just like your HVAC and other home systems trying to work together while air is leaking through all the time.
+You can bail out all the water constantly, but it’ll never stay afloat if it keeps filling up through all the holes.

 Table of Contents